If

 memories.
 And God faithfully brought us through it all.

-home should be.
+should be.

-He used our faithful Nissan to make the decision for us.
+God used our faithful Nissan to make the decision for us.
 Its four cylinders, which had

-Gods help, we started rebuilding our lives.
+help, we started rebuilding our lives.

 Did we learn how important "loving and helping your